oddy-boop/Edusync-git/src/supabase/policies.md

 -- Indexes are created on foreign keys and frequently queried columns to improve performance.
 -- ================================================================================================

+-- NOTE: Some of these may be flagged as "unused" on a new database.
+They are essential for -- performance as the application is used and data grows.
+They are kept here intentionally.
 CREATE INDEX IF NOT EXISTS idx_students_auth_user_id ON public.students(auth_user_id);
 CREATE INDEX IF NOT EXISTS idx_students_grade_level ON public.students(grade_level);
 CREATE INDEX IF NOT EXISTS idx_teachers_auth_user_id ON public.teachers(auth_user_id);